neilramaswamy/sorta-cool/README.md

 1. The obvious pun.
 2. It's the type of project which is sort of useless, but also sort of fun.
 So it's sort of cool (not very cool).
-3. I constantly thought to myself, "I wonder what Shriram would think of this," which reminded me of [Sortacle](https://cs.brown.edu/courses/cs019/2019/sortaclesortacle.html) from Brown's CS 0190 course.
+3. As I wrote this, I constantly thought to myself, "I wonder what Shriram would think of this," which reminded me of [Sortacle](https://cs.brown.edu/courses/cs019/2019/sortaclesortacle.html) from Brown's CS 0190 course.

 ### How Does it Work?